digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-32.md

 * Started up on the Rinkøbing-Skjern Digital Transformation Lab (2 PhDs to be hired soon)
 * Started planning book on engineering digital twins together with John Fitzgerald
 * Failed to get post-doc for UPSZIM hired, but managed to get good new MSc hired on a 12 months contract
+* Had a constructive meeting with Poul Toft

 #### Stakeholder 3